6 Reasons to Invest in an Ionizer Air Purifier (March 2024 update)

 You also have to be wary of ozone gas that is emitted when the negative ions from a negative ion generator charge particles in the air.
 Although ozone gas destroys viruses and other disease-causing microorganisms, it also poses a threat to human health.

 When inhaled, ozone can cause throat irritation, coughing, chest pain, and shortness of breath.
-Prolonged exposure will trigger lung inflammation, undermine lung function, and worsen asthma.
+Prolonged exposure can trigger lung inflammation, undermine lung function, and worsen asthma.
 An air ioniser may not be a viable solution when indoor air quality is vital to protecting allergy sufferers.

 4. Air purifier removes all pollutants